Photoproduction of $K^+\Lambda(1405) \rightarrow K^+\pi^0\Sigma^0$ extending to forward angles and low momentum transfer: Results and interpretations

-The $\pi^0\Sigma^0$ invariant mass distribution is shown in Fig.~\ref{fig:LineShapeTotal}.
-The results agree with other experimental data within statistical errors.
-It is interesting to note that this data and the ANKE data seem to indicate a two peak structure in the $\pi^0\Sigma^0$ decay channel at \SI{1395}{MeV} and \SI{1425}{MeV}, which is close to the proposed two poles of the $\Lambda(1405)$~\cite{bib:oller}.
-This is not so clear in the CLAS data.
+The $\pi^0\Sigma^0$ invariant mass distribution for the full $\cos(\theta)$ range is shown in Fig.~\ref{fig:LineShapeTotal}.
+The results agree with data from the CLAS collaboration~\cite{bib:clas_lineshape} within statistical errors.
+The ANKE data~\cite{,bib:anke_lineshape} was not normalised but is shown here scaled to other data.
+It is interesting to note that this data and the ANKE data might indicate a two peak structure at \SI{1395}{MeV} and \SI{1425}{MeV}, which is close to the proposed two $I=0$ poles of the $\Lambda(1405)$~\cite{bib:oller}, calculated to have widths of \SI{132}{MeV} and \SI{32}{MeV} respectively~\cite{bib:twopeak,bib:twopeakwidth} and in agreement with the $\chi$PT analysis based upon the CLAS $\pi^\pm \Sigma^\mp$ charged decay mode line shape measurements~\cite{bib:mai}.
+These peaks however are not apparent in the CLAS data $\pi^0\Sigma^0$ line shape.

-Revealed by the $K^+$ forward coverage of this new data, these two peaks around \SI{1395}{MeV} and \SI{1425}{MeV} appear to have different cross sections at forward $\cos(\theta)$, as seen in Fig.~\ref{fig:LineShapeForward}.
-The CLAS expriment reported a mass resolution of $\approx$\SI{7}{MeV} and no two peaks were observed~\cite{bib:clas_lineshape}, as such with our mass resolution of \SI{13}{MeV} it should be impossible to resolve the peaks.
-It might be possible, though, that the peaks are visible for forward $K^+$ production, which CLAS had no access to.
-In theory the width of the two peaks are $\approx$\SI{32}{MeV}@\SI{1426}{MeV} and $\approx$\SI{132}{MeV}@\SI{1390}{MeV}~\cite{bib:twopeak,bib:twopeakwidth}.
-A visible separation would then depend on the individual amplitudes of the poles, which could have an angular dependence.
-Another possibility is if the real widths of the peaks are much smaller then calculated in theory.
-Taking the statistical errors of the data into account it can at present not unambiguously be confirmed that the two poles are real in the line shape.
-Further data to improve statistical errors will be essential to resolve this structure.
+Revealed by the $K^+$ forward acceptance of this new data, these two peaks around \SI{1395}{MeV} and \SI{1425}{MeV} appear to have different cross sections at forward $\cos(\theta)$, as seen in Fig.~\ref{fig:LineShapeForward}.
+The CLAS Collaboration reported a mass resolution of \SI{7}{MeV/c}$^2$ and the two peaks were not observed~\cite{bib:clas_lineshape}, therefore, with the mass resolution of this new data of \SI{13}{MeV/c}$^2$ these peaks should also not be resolved.
+CLAS had a more limited forward acceptance however, so it may be that there is an angular dependence on the amplitudes of the poles and that they are only apparent at forward angles.
+It cannot yet be confirmed due to the statistical precision that the two poles are present in the line shape and further data is essential to resolve this structure.
+It is interesting however to compare to the $\Lambda(1405)$ electroproduction data from the CLAS collaboration~\cite{fig:L1405viaelectron}.
+Two peaks were observed in the $\Lambda(1405)$ lineshape at $1423 \pm 2$ and $1368 \pm 4$\,MeV/c$^2$, the relative amplitudes of which depended on $Q^2$.
+If the coupling to the two poles is kinematically dependent (as is expected from $\chi$PT models), there may be an equivalence observed by variations in $Q^2$ in electroproduction and variations in the momentum exchange, $t$ in photoproduction.
+Access to forward angles, and therefore low $t$ may prove to be mandatory to study such a system.